 President Tokayev receives credentials from foreign ambassadors

 NUR-SULTAN.
-KAZINFORM - The ceremony of presenting credential letters to the President of Kazakhstan by the newly appointed Ambassadors Extraordinary and Plenipotentiary was held at the Akorda presidential palace, Kazinform has learnt from the Akorda press service.
+KAZINFORM - The ceremony of presenting credential letters to the President of Kazakhstan by the newly appointed Ambassadors Extraordinary and Plenipotentiary of 11 states held at the Akorda presidential palace, Kazinform cites the press service of Akorda.

-Concluding his speech, the President of Kazakhstan wished the ambassadors every success and conveyed his warmest greetings to the esteemed leaders of their states.
+Concluding his speech, President Tokayev wished the diplomats every success and conveyed his warmest greetings to the heads of their states and governments.